dividuum/info-beamer/doc/userguide.md

 ### util.draw\_correct(obj, x1, y1, x2, y2, alpha)

-It is often necessary to display images or videos using the correct aspect ratio (so they don't look stretched). `util.draw_correct` does this for you.
+It is often necessary to display images, videos, child nodes or vnc streams using the correct aspect ratio (so they don't look stretched).
+`util.draw_correct` does this for you.

     -- maybe wrong, stretches the image
     image:draw(0, 0, WIDTH, HEIGHT)